 Records of official control inspections are maintained by the local authority.
 The audit team were advised that a copy of the inspection report, from the triplicate book, is left with the FBO after each inspection.
-This was verified by the audit team in one of the two establishments in which on-site verification was undertaken.
-The audit team noted that information recorded in relation to non compliances was brief, but did contain a relatively clear explanation of the non compliance and required corrective action.
-The audit team observed that these are official control records and noted that more detail would be beneficial.
+This was verified by the audit team in the two establishments in which on-site verification was undertaken.
+The audit team noted that information recorded in relation to non compliances was detailed and provided a clear explanation of the non compliance and required corrective action.
+However, the close out of non compliances was not being recorded on subsequent inspection reports.

+The audit team observed that these are official control records and noted that more detail in relation to the close out of non compliances by FBOs would be necessary to verify the enforcement of food law.
 Both FBOs confirmed that a verbal explanation in relation to any non compliances which are identified during official control inspections is also provided.
-The audit team noted that both FBOs audited were knowledgeable regarding the non compliances which had been identified during official control inspections.
-The first FBO had commenced corrective actions before the audit team left the establishment.
-The second FBO maintained very good records of corrective actions taken to address non compliances, including a record of the date that the corrective action was complete.
+The audit team noted that the first FBO audited was knowledgeable regarding the non compliances which had been identified during official control inspections.

-The local authority advised the audit team that the non compliance and corrective action report, provided as part of QP1: Non Compliance Procedure, is used, when it is deemed necessary.
-The audit team saw evidence of this in two of the establishment files examined.
+The local authority advised the audit team that the non compliance and corrective action report, provided as part of QP1: Non Compliance Procedure, is not used.